Transcripts and recordings

 If your request was via a manual offline form, your completed order will be delivered by your preferred delivery choice indicated on your request form.

-No, you cannot share transcripts via email once the new model and ordering via the QTranscripts portal has commenced.
-The new recording and transcription services model requires all users of the portal to authenticate themselves (100 points of identification) for enhanced security measures and relies on transcripts to be accessed via secure links and downloaded from within the portal to the authorised user.
+No, you cannot share transcripts via email.
+The recording and transcription services model requires all users of the QTranscripts portal to authenticate themselves (100 points of identification) for enhanced security measures and relies on transcripts to be accessed via secure links and downloaded from within the portal to the authorised user.

 If you are having difficulties accessing QTranscripts, select the ‘Account Help’ icon on the home page for more information.